trinodb/trino.io/development/vision.md

   productivity of the developer proposing the change.

 Meticulous
 : System-wide changes are carefully considered.
-End user visible changes (e.g., functions, language changes, connectors, etc.) are carefully selected to provide a consistent user experience over the long term.
+End user visible changes such as functions, language changes, connectors, etc., are carefully selected to provide a consistent user experience over the long term.
 Library dependencies are carefully chosen based on quality, reliability, and impact on other dependencies.
 System wide abstractions are carefully designed to ease the development of the entire system.
 Expect any change of this type to be discussed